 “In any case, the decision on whether to go to the cloud is not necessarily related to the size of a company”, Baan explains.
 “Companies recognize that they can differentiate themselves in the marketplace by taking that step”, he says: “Where IT used to be seen primarily as a cost component, in recent years that has shifted dramatically to ‘Every company needs to become a software company’.”
 Besides supplying products, every company has to ‘do something’ in terms of supplying information: the market wants up-to-date data on delivery times, quality, maintenance, materials sourcing, production methods, ecological footprints, you name it.”
 The chains are awash with an enormous volume of information and we can make better use of it with Google Cloud technology.

-Last year, Vanenburg introduced Rappit, an application development accelerator, in order to build specific applications for customers faster than ever.
+Last year, Vanenburg introduced Rappit Developer, a high productivity coding product, in order to build specific applications for customers faster than ever.
 The accelerator has already been in use internally for some time.
 Baan: “At the start of a project, we list the customer’s requirements and develop a prototype.
 We visualize it and present it to the customer.
 After that, we tweak the prototype and immediately generate the code for the application.
 The application then runs in Google Cloud or, if desired, locally at the customer’s own premises.”
-For example, they developed a ShopFloor solution using Rappit and building blocks from Google Cloud for metals company Vlastuin Group as the launching customer.
+For example, they developed a Rappit Shopfloor solution using Rappit Developer and building blocks from Google Cloud for metals company Vlastuin Group as the launching customer.

 Google Cloud works with a customer advisory board in order to get direct customer feedback about their needs and the changes they want to see.
 Those requirements and signals also come in via the partners.
 “We continue to develop in many areas”, Schoonis says.
 “We are convinced that we are on the right track with our partners and we are constantly listening to the market.
 We also get a lot of positive feedback from the market about working with Vanenburg.”
 Baan: “We don’t just sell a few random components to go under the bonnet.
 We enable companies to operate more smartly and efficiently by optimizing their automation.”